aws-samples/aws-lake-formation-time-based-temp-access/README.md

 ### Prerequisites
 Before you can use this workflow, you need to have the following:

-* An AWS account with permissions to manage AWS Lambda, AWS Lake Formation, and Amazon EventBridge.
+* An AWS account with permissions to manage AWS Lambda, AWS Lake Formation, Amazon DynamoDB and Amazon EventBridge.
 * The AWS CLI installed and configured.
 * Python 3.8 or higher.
-* Basic familiarity with AWS services, particularly AWS Lambda, AWS Lake Formation, and Amazon EventBridge.
+* Basic familiarity with AWS services, particularly AWS Lambda, AWS Lake Formation,Amazon DynamoDB and Amazon EventBridge.
-* Ensure the AWS Lambda for revokeLFAccess has Resource-based policy(under permission) statements has event.amazonaws.com and lambda:InvokeFunction
+* Ensure the AWS Lambda for Scan and revoke has Resource-based policy(under permission) statements has event.amazonaws.com and lambda:InvokeFunction

 ### Getting Started
 Setting Up Your Environment